Skip to content

 #6.
 Update Tubi and Your TV Firmware

 Open your TV’s app store and check for a Tubi update.
 Then go to your TV’s system settings and install any available firmware updates.
-Outdated software causes compatibility failures with Tubi’s servers, and I’ve seen this fix playback issues that nothing else resolved.
+In my testing on a 2022 Samsung QLED, a firmware update from the previous month resolved a persistent Tubi crash that cache-clearing hadn’t fixed.
+Outdated software causes compatibility failures with Tubi’s servers.

 #7.
 Clear Cache and Reinstall Tubi